-We will eat our hats if Apple puts a removable battery in the iPhone.
+Our take: We will eat our hats if Apple puts a removable battery in the iPhone.
 Plus, Apple doesn't do focus group testing, least of all with enterprise customers.
 This just seems like wishful thinking -- we could have made up a more convincing rumor while eating a hat.
-The rumor:

-, because Apple has "pre-ordered them all" to secure volume discounts and keep the tablet's price down.
-Our take:
+The rumor: 10.1 OLED and LCD display panels are no longer available anywhere, because Apple has "pre-ordered them all" to secure volume discounts and keep the tablet's price down.

-, which means something tablet-related because... well, it must mean something, right?
+The rumor: Apple has mysteriously shut down the FingerWorks website, which means something tablet-related because... well, it must mean something, right?